sheikhshafayat/multi-fact/README.md

 ## Introduction
-This codebase contains the code for the paper "Multi-FAct: Assessing Multilingual LLMs’ Multi-Regional Knowledge using FActScore".
+This codebase contains the code for the paper "Multi-FAct: Assessing Multilingual LLMs’ Multi-Regional Knowledge using FActScore" [arxiv](https://arxiv.org/abs/2402.18045).

 This codebase is heavily built on top of the FActScore, which can be found [here](https://github.com/shmsw25/FActScore).
 Please cite the original paper too if you find this code useful.